GothenburgBitFactory/tw.org/content/docs/escapes.md

 ## When All Else Fails...

 There is a solution.
-We don\'t like it, but it exists for difficult cases.
+We don't like it, but it exists for difficult cases.
 The [`edit` command](#) is a way to bypass all the shell problems.
 Simply do this: